 - Renamed Escatawpa Hollow Park & Campground, it was opened to the public in June 2020.

 - Master planning occurred through 2020.

 - The park was closed for construction and renovation in April 2021.

-- Planning for future phases of the now-200-acre park is underway.
+- Planning for future phases of the now-220-acre park is underway.

 - The park was opened for limited day use in October 2022 and the RV campground opened August 2023.

 In This Section